x

 In fact, when it comes to ensuring people’s livelihoods, inflexibility is a virtue.
 The risk of arbitrary exceptions, discrimination, favoritism and so on is avoided.
 What is flexible is the numerical value of the BI and the FT, both of which can be adjusted in democratic political processes.
 After that, both values apply to all people equally.

 The universal declaration of human rights is similarly inflexible.
 Everyone has the same rights and obligations, period.
-The need for left-wing economic theory

 A 2019 article in The Guardian entitled "The new left economics", Andy Beckett observed that